magrathealabs/playbook/docs/3-engineering.md

 Creating unit tests helps a developer to really consider what needs to be done.
 Requirements are nailed down firmly by tests.
 There can be no such thing of misunderstanding a specification written in the form of executable code.

-we're currently using [CircleCI](http://circleci.com/) to run the project's test suite.
+We're currently using [CircleCI](http://circleci.com/) to run the project's test suite.

 ### Test driven development